 The Switzerland of Asia

-Gerald Goh is CEO of Sygnum Singapore, the first digital asset bank with a truly global structure.
+Gerald Goh is CEO of Sygnum Singapore, the first digital asset specialist with a truly global structure.
 It holds both a Swiss banking and Singaporean asset management license, straddling east and west in unparalleled ways.
 Sygnum is a fully-regulated, fully integrated platform for high-value clients, focused on being their partner of choice for the issuing, storage, trade, and management of their digital assets.
 Just three-and-a-half years old at this point, the company focuses on building trust with their clients by obtaining all relevant regulatory licenses before they offer a product.